EliezerCast1llo/Machine-Learning-en-MatLab-Octave-con-interfaz-grafica/neural-network/README.md

 ## Inicialización Aleatoria

-Before starting forward propagation we need to initialize Theta parameters.
-We can not assign zero to all thetas since this would make our network useless because every neuron of the layer will learn the same as its siblings.
-In other word we need to **break the symmetry**.
-In order to do so we need to initialize thetas to some small random initial values:

 Antes de comenzar la propagación hacia adelante, necesitamos inicializar los parámetros de Theta.
 No podemos asignar cero a todos los thetas, ya que esto haría que nuestra red fuera inútil porque cada neurona de la capa aprenderá lo mismo que sus hermanos.
 En otras palabras, tenemos que **romper la simetría**.
 Para hacerlo necesitamos inicializar thetas a algunos valores iniciales aleatorios pequeños:

 ![theta-init](./formulas/theta-init.svg)